ManjunathAineni/ManjunathAineni/README.md

 # 👋 Hi, I'm Manjunath Aineni

-### 📊 Data Analyst | Machine Learning Enthusiast | Business Intelligence

 Welcome to my GitHub!
-I'm a **Business Data Analyst** with a strong background in **statistics, machine learning, and data engineering**.
+I'm a **Data Analyst** with a strong background in **statistics, machine learning, and data engineering**.
 Passionate about turning data into actionable insights, I specialize in **SQL, Python, R**, and **Power BI**, crafting interactive dashboards and predictive models that drive business decisions.

 ---